-An African wildlife safari is a truly extraordinary experience.
+An African wildlife safari is a truly extraordinary experience, but what is a safari really like?
 Many safari goers are first-time travelers to Africa and have little idea of what to expect on safari.

 We didn’t know the first time we set out on safari in South Africa and blasted The Lion King soundtrack.
 Now with over one hundred safaris across 14 countries under our belt, we consider ourselves well versed in the field.